LokiAndere/MIARFID-VPC-2019-20/README.md

 * [GitHub](https://github.com/LokiAndere/MIARFID-VPC-2019-20/blob/master/VGG_family.ipynb)

 ### Archivator family
-It was supposed to be family, but we did not finish the V-net
+It was supposed to be family, but we did not finish the V-net.
+This is a task for future
 - U net
 * [GitHub](https://github.com/LokiAndere/MIARFID-VPC-2019-20/blob/master/archivador_family.ipynb)

 ### Residual net family
+As was asked we created constructors for these three nets with as much additional parameters as we decided to.
 - res net
 - wide net
 - dense net
 * [GitHub](https://github.com/LokiAndere/MIARFID-VPC-2019-20/blob/master/res_net_family.ipynb)

-### Squeeze net family
+### Mobile net family
 Again it is from mobile family.
-But we did experiments there so we put others here.
+But we did experiments in the first part so we put others here.
+So that the file is not that huge.
 Nets for mobile devices.
 They save parameters.
 - squeeze net
 - shuffle net

+As we mentioned in comments in code we had no place to play with permute.
+That is why here we've chosen shuffle.
 * [GitHub](https://github.com/LokiAndere/MIARFID-VPC-2019-20/blob/master/squeezenet.ipynb)

+In general we now know how and why to use such methods as permute, deepwise, separable, add, concatenate, permute, group convolution etc. and many many smaller parameters to construct nets.
+See code inside for more info, we tried to organize everything in lecture like story.
+Sorry for the images, they tend to be lost.
+We can provide those separately.
+But the main idea is if a paper has a clear table of net structure it is enjoyable to be implemented looking at the table.
+Which is exactly what we did.

+With great respect and a smile, yours DYE&FSA